brookhong/DBGPavim/README.markdown

 * XDebug 2.0 - PHP 5.2 - VIM 7.3  - Python 2.3 @ Linux
 * XDebug 2.2 - PHP 5.2 - VIM 7.3  - Python 2.7 @ Linux

-Some screenshots (under Windows 7) are here at http://sharing-from-brook.16002.n6.nabble.com/Debug-php-in-VIM-with-Xdebug-and-DBGPavim-td4930670.html.
+Some screenshots (under Windows 7) are here: http://sharing-from-brook.16002.n6.nabble.com/Debug-php-in-VIM-with-Xdebug-and-DBGPavim-td4930670.html.

 ## The enhancements are --

 ### Non blocking debugger backend.
-So that VIM users do not need to wait for connection from apache server.
-No timeout things, users press F5 to start debugger backend, and uses his/her VIM normally.
-Debug backend won't stop users to interact with VIM.
-Users can press F6 to stop debugger backend anytime.
+So that VIM users do not need to wait for connection from server.
+No timeouts; users press F5 to start debugger backend and use VIM normally.
+Debug backend won't stop users from interacting with VIM.
+Users can press F6 to stop debugger backend at any time.

 ### Catch all connections from apache server.
-This is very important for a large website, especially for thoes pages who contain AJAX requests.
-In that case, one reload of a page may trigger dozens of http request, each of them goes to a different URL.
-The new debugger backend will catch all connections from apache server.
-Users can debug all of them without missing anyone.
+This is very important for a large website, especially for pages that contain AJAX requests.
+In that case, one reload of a page may trigger dozens of HTTP requests, each of them going to a different URL.
+The new debugger backend will catch all connections from the server.

 ### Break only at breakpoints

-    Now the debugger backend breaks only at breakpoints by default, if you would like the debugger backend to break at entry, then add below line to your vimrc -- let g:dbgPavimBreakAtEntry = 1
+The debugger backend breaks only at breakpoints by default.
+If you would like the debugger backend to break at entry, then add below line to your vimrc --
+    let g:dbgPavimBreakAtEntry = 1

 ### New commands and function keys